Intradyne/Tidy/README.md

 Tidy Data Set | [Data Set Link](https://github.com/Intradyne/Tidy/blob/main/tidyData.txt "tidyData.txt")
 Analysis R Script | [Analyze.R Link](https://github.com/Intradyne/Tidy/blob/main/run_analysis.R "run_analysis.R")
 Cookbook | [CodeBook.md  Link](https://github.com/Intradyne/Tidy/blob/main/CodeBook.md "CodeBook.md")

-    Merges the training and the test sets to create one data set.
-    .
-    Uses descriptive activity names to name the activities in the data set Appropriately labels the data set with descriptive variable names.
-    From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.